 Advice on managing wedding tasks before the wedding day

 - Meet with your clients before their final walk through to gather information and create their base timeline.
-It is helpful to review all their decor details, the number of guests, type of room layout and other details before meeting with everyone else at the walk through.
-Your ceremony timeline should include the arrival time of each vendor, order of the processional, music choices and any setup details you or your assistant will be doing.
-Your reception timeline should include setup details, vendor setup times, dinner details and timing of all events such as toasts, first dance and the end time.
+It is helpful to review all their decor details, the number of guests, type of room layout, and other details before meeting with everyone else at the walk through.
+Your ceremony timeline should include the arrival time of each vendor, order of the processional, music choices, and any setup details you or your assistant will be doing.
+Your reception timeline should include setup details, vendor setup times, dinner details, and timing of all events such as toasts, first dances, and the end time.
 You will also want to create a list of all the vendors including their cell phone numbers in case you need them on the wedding day.
-The event diagram(s) for the ceremony and reception should include table names/numbers, number of seats at each table, number of ceremony chairs in first row, etc. You probably won’t have these numbers until the week before the wedding but don’t forget to ask your clients for them.
+The event diagram(s) for the ceremony and reception should include table names/numbers, number of seats at each table, number of ceremony chairs in the first row, etc. You likely won’t have these numbers until the week before the wedding but don’t forget to ask your clients for them.

 - Confirm details and send final timelines to all the vendors one to two weeks prior to the wedding day.
 The sooner they have the timeline, the easier they can plan for the wedding day.
 I like to ask photographers for their input before finalizing the timeline but not all planners do this.

 - Be prepared and attend the ceremony rehearsal.
 This is usually the day prior to the wedding.
 Make sure you know how the wedding party will line up and walk down the aisle, who will escort the parents, and when the music changes so that you can cue the musicians on the wedding day.
 I include all these details in my timeline (with first names of everyone involved) and also create a diagram so I can glance at the layout and easily direct the bridal party during the rehearsal.